-The Bonds shall be special obligations of the Massachusetts Health and Educational Facilities Authority (the "Authority") payable solely from the Revenues (as hereinafter defined) of the Authority, including payments to The Bank of New York, New York, New York, as Trustee, for the account of the Authority by the Institute in accordance with the provisions of the Agreement (as defined herein).
+The Bonds shall be special obligations of the Massachusetts Health and Educational Facilities Authority (the "Authority") payable solely from the Revenues (as hereinafter defined) of the Authority, including payments to The Bank of New York, New York, as Trustee, for the account of the Authority by the Massachusetts Institute of Technology (the "Institute") in accordance with the provisions of the Agreement (as defined herein).
 Such payments pursuant to the Agreement are a general obligation of the Institute.
 Reference is made to this Official Statement for pertinent security provisions of the Bonds.